jgjin/not-quite-an-expert/content/posts/meat.md

 rather than
 >_What non-meat did not-quite-an-expert sandwich between these buns?_

-If not, I'd otherwise guess that you would associate Impossible Burger much more closely to beef than fried spider.
+If not, I'd otherwise guess that you would associate Impossible Burger much more closely to beef than fried spider to beef.
 # Duck test
 > If it looks like a duck, swims like a duck, and quacks like a duck, then it's probably a duck.